-It is interesting to notice that an important part of the Bible is concerned with guiding us to have healthy relationships with others.
+It is interesting to notice that an important part of the Bible is concerned with guiding us in the topic of Developing healthy godly relationships with others.

-No doubt, God is interested in us living in peace with others and building healthy and fair relationships.
+No doubt, God is interested in us living in peace with others and building fair and Healthy Christian relationships.

 When we care for the way we relate to others and avoid toxic relationships, we also build up God’s plans to help people reconcile with Him.

-That’s why today I’d like to share with you nine bible tips for having healthy relationships and avoiding toxic relationships.
+That’s why today I’d like to share with you nine bible tips for having healthy relationships.

 To do so, I invite you to read a small fragment of the Bible: